dell/csm-docs/content/docs/replication/_index.md

 linkTitle: "Replication"
 weight: 6
 Description: >
-  Dell EMC Container Storage Modules (CSM) for Replication
+  Dell Container Storage Modules (CSM) for Replication
 ---
-[Container Storage Modules](https://github.com/dell/csm) (CSM) for Replication is part of the  open-source suite of Kubernetes storage enablers for Dell EMC products.
+[Container Storage Modules](https://github.com/dell/csm) (CSM) for Replication is part of the  open-source suite of Kubernetes storage enablers for Dell products.

-CSM for Replication project aims to bring Replication & Disaster Recovery capabilities of Dell EMC Storage Arrays to Kubernetes clusters.
+CSM for Replication project aims to bring Replication & Disaster Recovery capabilities of Dell Storage Arrays to Kubernetes clusters.
 It helps you replicate groups of volumes using the native replication technology available on the storage array and can provide you a way to restart applications in case of both planned and unplanned migration.